MaxIceFlame/MaxIceFlame.github.io/docs/following.en.md

-# How to implement the official camera following of Dancing Line in rectangular coordinate system
+# The Method of Implementing the Official Camera Following of Dancing Line in Rectangular Coordinate System
 *****
+***Foremost: This page is translated by a translator.***

 * **The official commonly used coordinate system is along the -45/45 direction, which is referred to as the "oblique coordinate system" in this article; the fan-made commonly used coordinate system is mostly along the 0/90 direction, which is referred to as the "rectangular coordinate system" in this